awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 Retry creating your cluster with subnets in your cluster VPC that are hosted in the Availability Zones returned by this error message\.

-## Worker nodes fail to join cluster<a name="worker-node-fail"></a>
+## Nodes fail to join cluster<a name="worker-node-fail"></a>

-There are a few common reasons that prevent worker nodes from joining the cluster:
+There are a few common reasons that prevent nodes from joining the cluster:
-+ The `aws-auth-cm.yaml` file does not have the correct IAM role ARN for your worker nodes\.
-Ensure that the worker node IAM role ARN \(not the instance profile ARN\) is specified in your `aws-auth-cm.yaml` file\.
-For more information, see [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.
++ The `aws-auth-cm.yaml` file does not have the correct IAM role ARN for your nodes\.
+Ensure that the node IAM role ARN \(not the instance profile ARN\) is specified in your `aws-auth-cm.yaml` file\.
+For more information, see [Launching self\-managed Amazon Linux 2 Linux nodes](launch-workers.md)\.
-+ The **ClusterName** in your worker node AWS CloudFormation template does not exactly match the name of the cluster you want your worker nodes to join\.
-Passing an incorrect value to this field results in an incorrect configuration of the worker node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.
++ The **ClusterName** in your node AWS CloudFormation template does not exactly match the name of the cluster you want your nodes to join\.
+Passing an incorrect value to this field results in an incorrect configuration of the node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.
-+ The worker node is not tagged as being *owned* by the cluster\.
-Your worker nodes must have the following tag applied to them, where `<cluster_name>` is replaced with the name of your cluster\.
++ The node is not tagged as being *owned* by the cluster\.
+Your nodes must have the following tag applied to them, where `<cluster_name>` is replaced with the name of your cluster\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html)
-+ The worker nodes may not be able to access the cluster using a public IP address\.
-Ensure that worker nodes deployed in public subnets are assigned a public IP address\.
-If not, you can associate an elastic IP address to a worker node after it's launched\.
++ The nodes may not be able to access the cluster using a public IP address\.
+Ensure that nodes deployed in public subnets are assigned a public IP address\.
+If not, you can associate an elastic IP address to a node after it's launched\.
 For more information, see [Associating an elastic IP address with a running instance or network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)\.
 If the public subnet is not set to automatically assign public IP addresses to instances deployed to it, then we recommend enabling that setting\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-If the worker node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it\.
+If the node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it\.
-+ The STS endpoint for the Region that you're deploying the worker nodes to is not enabled for your account\.
++ The STS endpoint for the Region that you're deploying the nodes to is not enabled for your account\.
 To enable the region, see [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate)\.

 ## Unauthorized or access denied \(`kubectl`\)<a name="unauthorized"></a>